What is Oceanology: From Waves to Wonders - Explore Branches of Science and Engineering

 The oceans are also shaped by powerful currents, such as the Gulf Stream in the Atlantic Ocean and the Kuroshio Current in the Pacific Ocean.
 These currents transport vast amounts of warm or cold water across the globe, influencing regional climates and supporting unique ecosystems.

-Understanding the physical features of the oceans is essential for predicting and mitigating the impact of natural disasters, such as tsunamis and hurricanes, and for preserving the delicate balance of marine ecosystems.
+Understanding what is oceanology and the physical features of the oceans is essential for predicting natural disasters, such as tsunamis and hurricanes.

 Understanding Marine Life and Ecosystems